DIY Four-Leafed Clover Shamrock Felt Pin

 Grab a piece of thicker paper and draw a row of scallops.
 Try to make them all the same size, between 3/4 inch – 1 inch wide.

-Take your 2 best scallops side by side and trim them into a shape like above.
+Take your two best scallops side by side and trim them into a shape like the one above.
 Perfection is not necessary.
-See how my pattern is a little fuller on the right than the left?
-No big.
+See how my pattern is slightly fuller on the right than on the left?
+No big deal.
 This is going to be the pattern for our clover leaves.

 Here’s a quick tip… a little bit of adhesive on the back of the pattern will help you keep it in place when cutting out the felt.
-You can also pin the pattern onto the felt but then you run into the problem of it kind of dimpling and it’s a mess I’d just rather avoid these days.
+You can also pin the pattern onto the felt, but then you run into the problem of it kind of dimpling, and it’s a mess I’d rather avoid these days.
 My favorite to use is Aleene’s Tacky Sheets.
 Trim a small piece away from the larger sheet.
 Peel the backing from one side and stick to the pattern.
-Pull away the remaining protective backing and stick it to a shirt or your finger or something a few times to lessen the amount of sticky going on.
-This stuff is really good and we need only a temporary stick.
+Pull away the remaining protective backing and stick it to a shirt, your finger, or something else a few times to lessen the stickiness.
+This stuff is excellent, and we need only a temporary stick.

 Trim around your pattern with scissors sharp enough to cleanly cut the felt.

 Trace your first pattern onto the cardstock.
-Duplicate the shape, but smaller inside of pattern tracing.
+Duplicate the shape but make it smaller inside the pattern tracing.
 Trim and you have your pattern for your inner, smaller leaves.
 Trim those pieces out of a different shade of green for a nice contrast.

-Take one larger and one smaller leaf and place together with the bottoms flush.
-Fold in the middle as you see above.
+Take one larger and one smaller leaf and place it together with the bottoms flush.
+Fold in the middle, as you see above.

 Pinch the sides to meet with the bend along the middle.

 Repeat for all of the leaves.
-It does matter that they are all done exactly the same.
-If you have a leaf facing a different direction you’ll need to remove and resew it.
+It does not matter that they are all done the same.
+If a leaf faces a different direction, you must remove and resew it.

-Turn your shamrock over and connect the end leaves together with a quick stitch.
+Turn your shamrock over and connect the end leaves with a quick stitch.

-Continue to pull the thread tightly, taking care to keep the shape as symmetrical as possible.
+Pulling the thread tightly keeps the shape as symmetrical as possible.

 Create a few stitches on the backside to hold the shamrock together.

-Use the remaining thread to attach a bar pin to the backside of the shamrock to make a sweet little brooch!
+Use the remaining thread to attach a bar pin to the backside of the shamrock, and you’ll make a sweet little brooch!

 This is a seriously inexpensive project that will keep you in the green!